Ubiq Security Appoints Steve Pataky as Global Chief Channel Officer and Head of Americas Sales, Launches Ubiq Security Partner Program

 The Ubiq Security Partner Program gives partners a clear path to success in serving their customers with Ubiq's unique data-first security platform.
 As CISOs and IT teams have evolved from providing connectivity and security to enabling business transformation and growth, it is more important than ever to ensure data can be safely used to accelerate business.

-"Our goal with the program is to strip away the administrative burden of having partners onboard a new solution into their security practice and instead focus on solutions that will enable them have a data-first security and business outcomes discussion with their customers," said Pataky.
+"Our goal with the program is to strip away the administrative burden of having partners onboard a new solution into their security practice and instead focus on solutions that will enable them to have a data-first security and business outcomes discussion with their customers," said Pataky.

 "Partnering DNA runs deep at Ubiq.
 The team has decades of collective experience in building security channels, supporting partners, and working to drive mutually successful outcomes," stated Issa, "I was fortunate enough to work with Steve at FireEye and SonicWall and witnessed his commitment and integrity-driven approach to partnering firsthand.
 I couldn't be more thrilled to have him join Ubiq as our new Channel Chief."